grumpyjames/birding-almanac/sites/Minsmere.md

 At this time, you can probably manage Minsmere's winter offering in half a day.
-I'd start with a circuit (anticlockwise) around the coast trail; a quick scan from the hides should be enough to establish if there's anything more exciting than Lapwings out there.
+I'd start with a circuit (anticlockwise) around the coast trail; a quick scan from the hides should be enough to establish if there's anything more exciting than lapwings out there.

-The reedbed to the south west of the path is worth a listen for Bearded Reedling - I've seen them flying above there in October.
-The alder surrounding the path might offer some interest, too; a small flock of Siskin with some other small friends were on the way through during my last visit.
+The reedbed to the south west of the path is worth a listen for bearded reedling - I've seen them flying above there in October.
+The alder surrounding the path might offer some interest, too; a small flock of siskin with some other small friends were on the way through during my last visit.

-The beach has a possibility of yielding Snow Bunting (you'll need to either be very thorough or lucky in my experience, though).
-A scope might yield some Scoters or Divers out to sea, too.
-The return along the North Wall should reliably produce Stonechat unless the weather is particularly disgusting.
+The beach has a possibility of yielding snow bunting (you'll need to either be very thorough or lucky in my experience, though).
+A scope might yield some scoters or divers out to sea, too.
+The return along the North Wall should reliably produce stonechat unless the weather is particularly disgusting.

-Unless you've found something particularly diverting, an excursion to the Bittern and Island Mere hides (Water Rail and Bittern are strong possibilities, Marsh Harriers are basically guaranteed) should take you up until lunchtime.
+Unless you've found something particularly diverting, an excursion to the Bittern and Island Mere hides (water rail and bittern are strong possibilities, marsh harrier is basically guaranteed) should take you up until lunchtime.

-Oh - finally, if you're year listing, Marsh Tit is a semi-frequent visitor to the feeders near the visitor centre.
+Oh - finally, if you're year listing, marsh tit is a semi-frequent visitor to the feeders near the visitor centre.

 #### March to May